• Level of education

 Objectives

-The main objective of the module is to reinforce the skills in information synthesis and scientific writing.
-A secondary objective is to allow students to start working together and exchanging on a subject at the heart of the general objectives of the training, especially since this module is shared between two coastal training courses with complementary sensibilities.
-In general, the subject is taken from one of the following themes: coastal development, innovative protection systems, sand resources, renewable marine energy, coastal architecture, technologies in the marine environment, water resources in the coastal environment.
-The subject is always related to societal issues.
+The main objective of the module is to strengthen skills in information synthesis and scientific writing.
+A secondary objective is to enable students to begin working together and discussing a topic that is central to the overall objectives of the program, especially since this module is shared between two coastal programs with complementary focuses.
+In general, the topic covered is taken from one of the following themes: coastal development, innovative protection systems, sand resources, renewable marine energy, coastal architecture, marine technologies, and water resources in coastal environments.
+The topic is always related to societal issues.

 Read more